TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 Use `io` for abstract data stream operations like data transfer from a network connection to a byte slice.

--   Read from stream like HTTP connection
+-   Read from stream.
-    -   Use `io.ReadAll(reader)`.
+    -   When we need to inspect the bytes of a HTTP connection besides parsing it, use `io.ReadAll(r.Body)` with `json.Unmarshal(bytes, &v)`.
+This loads the entire HTTP body into a byte slice before parsing and causes heap allocation.
+Otherwise, use `json.NewDecoder(r.Body).Decode(&v)` to stream bytes from the connection into our struct for smaller memory consumption.
--   Write string to stream
+-   Write string to stream.
     -   Use `io.WriteString(writer, string)`.
 -   Copy data from reader to writer with managed buffer to avoid loading the entire file.
     -   Use `io.Copy(writer, reader)`.